Enrique Gil: 2012–2015: Rising popularity and breakthrough

-2016-2019: Subsequent success
+2016–2020: Continued success and hiatus

 In February 2016, Gil and Soberano returned to prime time with the romantic drama Dolce Amore, in which he played the role of Simon Vicente "TenTen" Ibarra, a poor and hardworking Manila boy who will do anything for his family.
 In July 2016, Gil was the lead actor in the action film Dukot, which was based on a real kidnapping incident in the country.
 It was helmed by director Paul Soriano and was co-produced by Star Cinema.
 He won "Best Actor" in Gawad PASADO Awards for his acting performance.

 In 2017, Gil starred in the romantic comedy drama film My Ex and Whys opposite Liza Soberano, directed by Cathy Garcia Molina, who had previously worked with them in the romantic comedy television series Forevermore.
 The film was released in February 2017, grossing ₱31.5 million on its first day and won him the GMMSF Box-Office Entertainment Award for Box Office King.
 The same year, he took the role Dex in the family comedy-drama film Seven Sundays alongside Aga Muhlach, Ronaldo Valdez, Cristine Reyes, and Dingdong Dantes.
 Both films made the Top 10 List of highest-grossing Filipino films in 2017.

 In 2018, he was cast in the role of Lakas, a warrior in the television drama and fantasy series Bagani.
 The show debuted at number 1 in its time slot, and consistently ranked ahead of its competition during its five-month run.

 In 2019, Gil and Soberano starred in the romantic drama film, Alone/Together, written and directed by Antoinette Jadaone.
-In the film, Gil played Rafael "Raf" Toledo, a University of Santo Tomas - Biology student and an avid fan of The Eraserheads turned doctor five years later.
+In the film, Gil played Rafael "Raf" Toledo, a University of Santo Tomas – Biology student and an avid fan of The Eraserheads turned doctor five years later.
 The film made the Top 10 List of highest-grossing Filipino films in 2019.